 It is a half day tour which involves safari-ride through the jungle, rappelling down the waterfall and 3 zip-line rides in the middle of the forest.

-It is really fun and, even though is very active one, it is suitable also for elders or the ones who are not very fit.
+It is really fun and, even though is very active one, it is suitable for everyone.
 The only condition is adventurous spirit.

 Archeological area of San Ignacio